-Avoid costly repair bills, "Can the Grease" this holiday season!
+Avoid Costly Repair Bills, "Can the Grease" this holiday season

-Grease and oil poured into a kitchen or other drain, even a toilet, can harden inside your home's plumbing pipes.
+Grease and oil poured into a kitchen or other drain, even a toilet, can harden inside your home’s plumbing pipes.
 This can lead to a clog and sewage backing up into your home -something nobody wants at any time, let alone during the holidays.
-And if the blockage in your pipes is bad enough, you may have to call someone to your home for a costly repair that can become even more expensive if it has to be done on a holiday.
+If the blockage in your pipes is bad enough, you may have to call someone to your home for a costly repair that can become even more expensive if it has to be done on a holiday.

 Even if it clears your residential sewer line, a build-up will occur in WASD’s infrastructure that can cause larger scale sewer line breaks or area pump stations to fail, which would impact large areas of communities.
 During a 12-month period, WASD recorded 633 blockages from improper items being disposed of down drains or flushed down toilets that resulted in nearly $450,000 in labor and equipment repairs.